sifank/NexDome_Beaver/README.md

 You can enable or disable automatic shutter opening and closing when dome goes to into or out of the Park position.
 After changing these settings, click 'Save configuration' button to save the driver settings.

 Mount Policy: Mount policy can be either set to Ignore Telescope (default) or Telescope Locks.
 When the policy is set to Ignore Telescope then the dome can park/unpark regardless of the mount parking state.
-When it is set Telescope locks, this disallows the dome from parking when telescope is unparked, and can lead to damage to hardware if it rains.
+When it is set Telescope locks, this disallows the dome from parking when telescope is unparked.
+This might be important if you telescope has to be parked so as not to interfere with the dome parking.

 Site Management Tab
 -------------------